BGI-Qingdao/MetaTrass/README.md

      * 1. Rawdata

        If you use rawdata, please split the barcode first.
 And then, get the cleandata.
-       We offer the basic GC
+       We offer the _MetaTrass GC_ fuction to gain cleandata
        ```
        $python $Trass GC -rawfq1 $rawfq1 -rawfq2 $rawfq2 -outdir $output -runnow yes
        ```

      * 2. Cleandata

-        ** Please run directly the MetaTrass's TB and AP steps.
+       If you have the resovled cleandata, please run directly the MetaTrass's TB and AP steps.

 2. **For 10X Chromium sequencing data**
-     * Please Covert the 10X data to stLFR format.
+     * If you have the 10X Chromium data, please Covert the 10X data to stLFR format.

      * Example: